The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: SMBs that want buying signals without an enterprise ABM platform.

-Lead411 pairs B2B emails and direct dials with a built-in buyer-intent layer, so you can prioritize companies showing growth or research signals rather than working an alphabetical list.
-The Spark plan starts at $49 a month (or $490 a year), intent data is included on annual plans, and a 7-day free trial lets you test the data.
-It pitches itself as the ZoomInfo alternative for intent data on an SMB budget.
-The trade-offs are a smaller database than the enterprise players and a less polished interface than Apollo's.
+Lead411 puts B2B emails and direct dials behind a buyer-intent layer, so you can work the companies showing growth or research signals instead of grinding down an alphabetical list.
+Spark starts at $49 a month, or $490 a year, intent data is included on annual plans, and a 7-day trial lets you check the records first.
+The database is small next to the enterprise players and the interface is a step behind Apollo's, but it sells itself as intent data on an SMB budget and that description holds up.

-What users say: Lead411's G2 reviews (accessed July 2026) like the built-in intent signals and the price on verified contacts.
-The caveat shows up in niche territory.
-Reviewers note that the data can drift in smaller markets, and the lower tiers cap how much you can export.
+What users say: Read enough of the G2 reviews (accessed July 2026) and the pattern is clear.
+Reviewers like the intent signals and what verified contacts cost them, and they say the data drifts once you get into smaller markets.
+The lower tiers also cap how much you can export.

 8. Lusha: Best for Quick, No-Frills Contact Lookup